dannyid/netflix-theme-skipper/README.md

 ### Netflix Theme Skipper

-This Chrome extension that uses crowd-sourced data to skip the opening credits of TV shows on Netflix.
+This is a Chrome extension that uses crowd-sourced data to skip the opening credits of TV shows on Netflix.

 Server is here: (https://github.com/dannyid/netflix-theme-skipper-server)